Emergency Dental Care in Midlothian

 Broken Tooth (Trauma Related)

-Call your dentist ASAP.
-If possible, try to locate the part of the tooth that was broken off.
-Take the broken piece with you to the dentist.
-Apply ice or cold compress to the mouth to reduce swelling.
-Proceed to our Midlothian office for this dental emergency as soon as possible.
+Call your dentist as soon as possible.
+If you are able, try to locate the broken piece of the tooth and bring it with you to your appointment.
+Apply a cold compress or ice pack to the outside of the mouth to help reduce swelling.
+Then proceed to our Midlothian dental office as soon as possible so our team can evaluate the damage and provide the appropriate treatment.

 Object Lodged Between Your Teeth